 • Cost & financial reasons

-Trying to win back gym members who’ve cancelled
+Trying to win back gym members who want to cancel

-In some cases, you may be able to win back gym members who’ve cancelled by asking a few carefully worded questions and providing an incentive to return.
+In some cases, you may be able to win back gym members who have asked to cancel by asking a few carefully worded questions and providing an incentive to stay.

 Yet, in most cases, you’ll simply want to learn more from those leaving.
 So, you can take your learnings and stop more members leaving for the same reasons in the future.